-18.1 Individuals have particular rights with regard to transfers of their Personal Data outside the UK.
+Individuals have specific rights with regard to transfers of their Personal Data outside the UK.
 Circumstances in which the Trust may need to transfer data outside the UK might include use of IT services hosted overseas, arrangement and administration of school trips and cultural exchange projects.

-18.2 Subject to the requirements in Paragraph 17.2 above, Personal Data we hold may also be processed by staff operating outside the UK who work for us or for one of our suppliers.
+Subject to the requirements applying to Data Processors above, Personal Data we hold may also be processed by staff operating outside the UK who work for us or for one of our suppliers.
 Those staff may be engaged, among other things, in the processing of payment details and the provision of support services.

-18.3 We may transfer any Personal Data we hold to a country outside the UK provided that:
+We may transfer any Personal Data we hold to a country outside the UK provided that:

-- the transfer to the country or countries in question is permitted by Relevant Data Protection Law; and - any transfer to a country or countries outside the UK is subject the escalation procedure under Paragraph 0.
+- the transfer to the country or countries in question is permitted by Relevant Data Protection Law; and - any transfer to a country or countries outside the UK is subject the Trust's compliance checks for data processors

-18.4 Before a transfer of Personal Data is made outside the UK, the following safeguards must be provided to ensure that the rights of Data Subjects and effective legal remedies for Data Subjects are available:
+Before a transfer of Personal Data is made outside the UK, the following safeguards must be provided to ensure that the rights of Data Subjects and effective legal remedies for Data Subjects are available:

-- confirmation by implementing act by the European Commission of the adequacy of the level of protection afforded by the relevant third country; - standard contractual clauses (SCCs) in accordance with Relevant Data Protection Law must be included in relevant documentation; - ensuring explicit consent is given by the Data Subject to the proposed transfer after having been informed of the possible risks of such transfer; - confirmation that the transfer is necessary for the conclusion or performance of a contract concluded in the interest of the Data Subject; - confirmation that the transfer is necessary for important reasons of public interest; - the Data Protection Officer must authorise the transfer.
+- confirmation that the adequacy of the level of protection afforded by the relevant country meets the standards accepted by the European Commission (the adequacy level is met); - standard contractual clauses (SCCs) in accordance with Relevant Data Protection Law must be included in relevant documentation; - ensuring explicit consent is given by the Data Subject to the proposed transfer after having been informed of the possible risks of such transfer; - confirmation that the transfer is necessary for the conclusion or performance of a contract concluded in the interest of the Data Subject; - confirmation that the transfer is necessary for important reasons of public interest; - the Data Protection Officer must authorise the transfer.